ethanresnick/json-api/README.md

   ```

 # Core Concepts
-## Resource Type Descriptions
+## Resource Type Descriptions <a name="resource-type-descriptions"></a>
 The JSON-API spec is built around the idea of typed resource collections.
 For example, you can have a `"people"` collection and a `"companies"` collection.
 (By convention, type names are plural and lowercase.)

 To use this library, you describe the special behavior (if any) that resources of each type should have, and then register that description with a central `ResourceTypeRegistry`.
 Then the library takes care of the rest.
 A resource type description is simply an object with the following properties:

 - `urlTemplates`: an object containing the url templates for related to the resource.
 Currently, the only key supported is "self", which defines the template for building a link to single resources of that type.
 - `adapter`: the [adapter](#adapters) used to find and update these resources.
 By specifying this for each resource type, different resource types can live in different kinds of databases.
-- `beforeRender` (optional): a function called on each resource after it's found by the adapter but before it's sent to the client.
+- <a name="before-render"></a>`beforeRender` (optional): a function called on each resource after it's found by the adapter but before it's sent to the client.
 This lets you do things like hide fields that some users aren't authorized to see.
-- `beforeSave` (optional): a function called on each resource provided by the client (i.e. in a `POST` or `PUT` request) before it's sent to the adapter for saving.
+- <a name="before-save"></a>`beforeSave` (optional): a function called on each resource provided by the client (i.e. in a `POST` or `PUT` request) before it's sent to the adapter for saving.
 You can transform the data here to make it valid.
-- `labelMappers` (optional): this lets you create urls (or, in REST terminology, resources) that map to different database items over time.
+- <a name="labels"></a>`labelMappers` (optional): this lets you create urls (or, in REST terminology, resources) that map to different database items over time.
 For example, you could have a `/events/upcoming` resource or a `/users/me` resource.
 In those examples, "upcoming" and "me" are called the labels and, in labelMappers, you provide a function that maps each label to the proper database id(s) at any given time.
 The function can return a Promise if needed.

 ## Routing, Authentication & Controllers
 This library gives you a base API controller (shown in the example) and a `Documentation` controller, but it doesn't prescribe how requests get to these controllers.
 This allows you to use any url scheme, routing layer, or authentication system you already have in place.
 You just need to make sure `req.params.type` reflects the requested resource type, and `req.params.id` or (if you want to allow labels on a request) `req.params.idOrLabel` reflects the requested id, if any.
 In the example above, routing is handled with Express's built-in `app[VERB]` methods.
 If you're looking for something more robust, you might be interested in [Express Simple Router](https://github.com/ethanresnick/express-simple-router).
 For authentication, check out [Express Simple Firewall](https://github.com/ethanresnick/express-simple-firewall).